choudhary-vaibhav/choudhary-vaibhav/README.md

 </div>

 ### :woman_technologist: About Me :
-- 👋 Hi, I’m **Vaibhav**
+- 👋 Hi, I’m **Vaibhav**.
-- 👀 I’m interested in creating user-friendly **web-apps**
+- 👀 I’m interested in creating user-friendly **web-apps**!
-- 🌱 I’m currently working on improving my proficiency in **JavaScript & MERN** stack
+- 🌱 I’m currently working on improving my proficiency in **JavaScript & MERN** stack.
-- 📫 How to reach me? have you considered sending a white pigeon with a message on his leg?
+- 📫 How to reach me?
+Have you considered sending a white pigeon with a message on his leg?

 ---